TheBeanBro/Module1/README.md

-Most of Module 1's progrma is finished
+Most of Module 1's program is finished